HTTP-RPC/Kilo/README.md

 The result handler is invoked upon completion of the operation.
 The callback takes two arguments: a result object and an error object.
 If the remote method completes successfully, the first argument contains the value returned by the method.
 If the method call fails, the second argument will contain the HTTP status code corresponding to the error that occurred.

-Both methods return the `XMLHttpRequest` instance used to execute the remote call.
+The `invoke()` method returns the `XMLHttpRequest` instance used to execute the remote call.
 This allows an application to cancel a request, if necessary.

 ### Examples
-The following code snippet demonstrates how `WebServiceProxy` can be used to invoke the methods of the hypothetical math service.
+The following code snippet demonstrates how `WebServiceProxy` can be used to access the methods of the hypothetical math service.
 It first creates an instance of the `WebServiceProxy` class, and then invokes the `getSum(double, double)` method of the service, passing a value of 2 for "a" and 4 for "b".
 Finally, it executes the `getSum(List<Double>)` method, passing the values 1, 2, and 3 as arguments:

     // Create service proxy
     var serviceProxy = new WebServiceProxy();